-During the course of performing their duties, Representatives may learn information about the Snowdome Group or its Stakeholders.
+While performing their duties, Representatives may learn information about the Snowdome Group or its Stakeholders.
 This information is confidential and remains the property of the Snowdome Group.

-Unless Representatives have specific permission, the confidential information must not be used or given out to other Representatives of the Group or third parties and improper advantage must not be taken of a Representative's position.
+Unless Representatives have specific permission, the confidential information must not be used or given out to other Representatives of the Group, or third parties and improper advantage must not be taken of a Representative's position.

-4.2.7 Use of the Group's Resources
+Use of the Group's Resources